Skip to main content

 Click on any database to expand its details:

-• General Information — Name, engine, version, namespace, CPU/memory, storage, status, and creation date
+• General Information — Name, engine, version, backing namespace, CPU/memory, storage, status, and creation date

 • Connection — Internal endpoint, port, database name, replica count, and a quick-connect command